 Manufacturing remains a critical and vibrant force in both advanced and developing economies.
 Perception of decline in this sector is completely unfounded.
 Manufacturing still contributes disproportionately to exports, innovation and productivity growth.
 Yet the role of manufacturing is changing and challenges traditional views, for example, that manufacturing and services are completely different sectors.
 In the U.S., every dollar of manufacturing output requires 19 cents of services.
 Keiretsu Forum Midwest members are interested in the changing growth dynamic of this sector and in exploring and contributing to new manufacturing approaches, policies and capabilities.

-Manufacturing Committee Chair
+Advanced Manufacturing Committee Chair

 Worldwide life expectancy has increased significantly since the turn of the century.
 Improvements in medicine and life sciences has played an integral role in this important achievement.
-Science, and especially medical technology, has advanced radically in the last 10 years creating an opportune environment for change and innovation.
-The Keiretsu Forum Midwest Chapter is focused on investments in medical devices, pharmaceuticals, biotechnology, and digital health that utilize emerging technologies to improve health and wellbeing.
+Science, and especially medical technology, has advanced radically in the last 10 years, creating an opportune environment for change and innovation.
+The Keiretsu Forum Midwest Chapter is focused on investments in medical devices, pharmaceuticals, biotechnology and digital health that utilize emerging technologies to improve health and wellbeing.
 We can make a difference.

 Dr. Navkaran Singh